Tinian Naval Base: Post World War II

-In 1947 Tinian was transferred from the U.S. Navy to the Trust Territory of the Pacific Islands, a territory controlled by the United States.
+On 18 July 1947, Tinian was transferred from the U.S. Navy to the Trust Territory of the Pacific Islands, a territory controlled by the United States.
 In 1962, Tinian was transferred to the administration of Saipan as a sub-district.
 In 1978, it became a municipality in the Commonwealth of the Northern Mariana Islands.
 West Field became part of Tinian International Airport.
 North Field was abandoned and fell into disrepair.
 Part became the National Historic Landmark District.
 The two bomb pits used to load the Little Boy and Fat Man bombs are enclosed with glazed panels.

 The Navy disestablished the naval advanced base on Tinian on 1 December 1946, but the United States military remained on the island.
-A fifty-year, 16,100 acre lease agreement was signed in 1983, under which the land became the Military Lease Area (MLA).
+A fifty-year, 17,799 acre lease agreement was signed in 1983, under which the land became the Military Lease Area (MLA).
 The agreement gave the U.S. Department of Defense the option of extending the lease by another fifty years.
+In 2020 the U.S. Navy commenced vertical construction at Camp Tinian, a small, semi-permanent camp to support Navy and Marine Corps exercises.